wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/1-introduction.md

 ## Manage SSL certificates

-The **Manage SSL certificates** section will show a listing of all uploaded SSL certificates and when they will expire.
-You can upload additional certificates in this section, as required.
+The **Manage SSL certificates** section will show a listing of all uploaded SSL certificates and when they'll expire.
+You can upload more certificates in this section, as required.

 ## Manage custom certificates